Possible continuous transition from fractional quantum Hall to stripe phase at $\nu_e=7/3$: Model and methods

 Near the quantum phase transition, we measure observables and perform a critical scaling analysis.
 In particular, we measure three quantities.
 First, the correlation length ``$\xi$'' is calculated directly from the MPS form of the ground state using its transfer matrix.\cite{Schollwock2011} In general, all correlations decay faster compared to this length scale.
 We find that it is close to the one obtained by fitting the density-density correlation function to an exponentially decaying function.

-Second, we calculate the order parameter ``$\rho_G$'' by measuring the density profile along the axial-direction of the cylinder and then taking a Fourier transform at the ordering wavevector $G$.
-Lastly, the magnetoroton gap ``$\omega_{\rm min}$'' at $\nu_e=7/3$ is measured using the single-mode approximation (SMA) of Girvin-Macdonald-Platzman.\cite{Girvin1986} We expect SMA to become more and more accurate as we approach the transition since the density fluctuations diverge.
-The three observables are then fit to power laws to obtain the critical exponents $\nu, \beta$ and $\nu z$ that correspond to the correlation length, order parameter strength and energy gap exponents respectively.\footnote{We fit the data using linear least squares error method.
+Second, we calculate the order parameter ``$\rho_G$'' by measuring the density profile along the axial-direction of the cylinder and then taking a Fourier transform at the ordering wavevector $\bm G = (0,2\pi/a_0)$.
+Third, the magnetoroton gap ``$\omega_{\rm SMA}$'' at $\bm q = \bm G$ is measured using the single-mode approximation (SMA) of Girvin-Macdonald-Platzman.\cite{Girvin1986} While it is possible that SMA breaks down due to interactions between the gapless density fluctuations, it provides an energy scale for the critical fluctuations.\footnote{One such possible interaction can be between the magnetoroton at wavevector $\bm G$ and the state composed of three-rotons with a total momentum $\bm q = \bm q_1 + \bm q_2 + \bm q_3 = \bm G$, where $\bm q_1 = \bm q_2 = -\bm q_3 = \bm G$.
+Nevertheless, the SMA energy has a physical meaning as it is equal to the average energy of excitations weighted by the dynamical structure factor.\cite{Girvin1986} As long as the spectral weight of critical fluctuations diverges, it should capture the dynamical properties of critical fluctuations.} As such, it can be useful for studying dynamical scaling near the critical point.

+We fit the three observables to power laws to obtain the critical exponents $\nu, \beta$ and $\nu z$ that correspond to the correlation length, order parameter strength and energy gap exponents respectively.\footnote{We fit the data using linear least squares error method.
 We have modified the algorithm by including weights proportional to the square of the observables.
 As long as the difference between the fitted curve and the data is small, this modification effectively corresponds to a linear least square error algorithm on a log-log scale.}

-The iMPS obtained in iDMRG has a finite bond dimension ``$\chi$'' and is an approximation of the true ground state.
+The iMPS obtained in iDMRG is an approximation of the true ground state.
+This is so because the iMPS truncates the infinite-dimensional Hilbert space of the cylinder to a finite one characterized by the bond-dimension $\chi$.
 One expects the observables to converge to the $\chi\rightarrow \infty$ case as $\chi$ is increased.
-However, we find that the observables do not show a numerically predictable behavior as a function of $\chi$.
+However, we find that they do not show a numerically predictable behavior as a function of $\chi$.
 Therefore, we use the the largest $\chi$ we can access to perform the critical scaling analysis.
-We find that the finite bond dimension affects the phase diagram in mainly two ways.
+We find that the finite bond-dimension affects the phase diagram in mainly two ways.
 First, the stripe phase is preferred since it has a lower entanglement entropy.
 Second, an iMPS with a finite bond-dimension can't have an infinite correlation length and a continuous transition becomes weakly first order.
 Fortunately, even though the observables show such dependence on $\chi$, the critical exponents are not altered significantly.